abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

         What if your problem *is* to find a feasible solution?
 You relax the constraints [#relaxing_constraints]_ until you can construct a starting solution for that relaxed model.
 From there, you enforced the relaxed constraints by adding corresponding terms in the objective function (like in *Lagrangian relaxation* for instance).
-        You'll find a detailed example of this kind of relaxation and the use of local search in section XXX where we will try to find a solution to the n-queens problem.
+        You'll find a detailed example of this kind of relaxation and the use of local search in the lab exercises  XXX where we will try to find a solution to the n-queens problem.